Hue · Saturation · Brightness

 Is HSB the same as RGB?

 No. RGB describes red, green, and blue light values.
-HSB describes color in a way many people find easier to adjust by eye: family, intensity, and lightness.
+HSB describes color as family, intensity, and lightness.

-No. Different screens and brightness settings can change how colors look.
-Treat the game as casual practice, not calibration.
+No. It is casual color practice.
+Different screens and brightness settings can change how colors look.